Are RV fridges good enough for full-time living? We’ll let you decide

 The advantage a residential fridge gives you is fewer visits to the grocery store.
 With an RV fridge, you won't be able to stock up as much as you would before.
 So, you'll have to plan on making more visits to the grocery store if you run out of food.

 One way you can save space is by repackaging the foods you buy.
-For example, meats will usually come in a styrofoam tray that is not space-friendly.
-To work around this issue, you can separate it into meal portions.
-Then, move it into a zip-lock freezer bag.
+For example, meats usually come in a styrofoam tray that is not space-friendly.
+To work around this issue, you can separate the meat into meal portions and then move it into a zip-lock freezer bag.

 You can do the same with other foods like vegetables.
 Cut them into meal-size portions and store them away in a zip-lock bag.
 This way, when the time comes for cooking, you have ingredients ready to be cooked.

-If you're not already using plastic containers, now would be a good time to do it!
-They're great for storing many types of food.
-Additionally, they stack easily.
-So, you're saving more space by making the switch.
+If you're not already using plastic containers, now would be a good time to do so!
+They're great for storing many types of food and stack easily, so you'll save more space by making the switch.

 Now that we've covered how you can adapt to a compact fridge let's go over the other differences between an RV refrigerator and a regular one.